-We are seeking PhD and Master’s students to work with a research assistant on porting the current OMR environment to the 64-bit ARM platform.
+The goal is to port the current OMR environment to the 64-bit ARM platform.
 The focus will be on adapting the OMR technology to support a diverse resource constrained system while maintaining its general goals of providing a generic run-time environment with support for multiple runtime languages.
 Research will be specifically conducted into real-time scheduling, as well as automatic memory management techniques to minimize the overall memory footprint.

 2.2.
 Ahead of Time Compiled Code Generation

-We are seeking PhD and Master’s students to work with a post-doctoral researcher on designing and implementing generic ahead-of-time (AOT) code-compilation support for OMR and then extending AOT to support a scripting language, such as Python.
+The goal is to design and implement generic ahead-of-time (AOT) code-compilation support for OMR and then extend AOT to support a scripting language, such as Python.
 Current implementations of AOT will be analyzed in detail and research will be specifically conducted into deciding what should be stored in persistent memory to gain best advantage in terms of size and execution speed.

 2.3.
 MicroJIT for OMR

-We are seeking PhD and Master’s students to work with a post-doctoral researcher and a research assistant on improving the performance of OMR in resource constrained environments through enhanced just-in-time (JIT) compilation.
+The goal is to improve the performance of OMR in resource constrained environments through enhanced just-in-time (JIT) compilation.
 Starting from the existing IBM MicroJIT implementation, specific research will be conducted into utilizing MicroJIT for languages other than Java and for applying MicroJIT in embedded OMR.

 2.4.
 Garbage Collection with Reference Counting